sleepyjaree/cdp/source/COMP163/organization.rst

 Textbook
 ++++++++
 There is no required textbook for this course.
 Reading material will be posted online as needed.
+It is recommended that you get an old copy (6th or 7th edition of Richard Johnsonbaugh's *Discrete Mathematics*).

 Grading scheme